-Frankly, it asks for untying your purse strings.
-It is one of those things that won’t happen by chance but need to be worked on, diligently, and consistently.
+Frankly, it asks for losing your purse strings.
+It is one of those things that don’t happen by chance but need to be worked on, diligently, and consistently.
 The sad and often logically true part is that small and medium companies are seldom in a position to spend big on customer support initiatives, even though I’ve noticed many of them interested in upgrading their customer services.

 What alternate do we have then?